jhsieh731/262_final/README.md

 - Sharded users/carts: Users are randomly assigned to one of two shards upon account creation.
 Cart data is sharded similarly.
 - Global inventory: Items available for purchase are managed globally by a separate replicated service.
 - Leader-based replication: Each shard and the inventory service maintain a single leader replica for consistency, and is monitored with heartbeats.
-On failure detection, the minimum lexical host:port is selected as the leader.
+On failure detection, the raft protocol determines the leader.
-- Automatic leader detection: Clients use periodic heartbeats to detect and update leader information automatically.
+- Automatic leader detection: Clients use periodic heartbeats to detect and update leader information automatically on the load balancer.
+- The load balancer maps users to shards for certain table sin the database.
 - Failover: Clients reconnect if a server replica fails or if leadership changes occur.
-Clients have access to all server locations.
+Clients have access to all server locations for the load balancer.
 - Persistent SQLite storage: All data (users, carts, inventory) persists in SQLite databases, synchronized via replication and messages to broadcast any writes from the leader.
 - Tkinter GUI: Graphical interface allowing users to log in, add/remove cart items, and checkout.

 ## Design Decisions

+For more on this, please review our write-up.

 - Replication strategy: we used leader-based replication, like in the past problem set.
 Each server type (shard/inventory) elects a leader based on heartbeat responses and takes the minimum lexical host:port that's alive.
 Clients are aware of the current leaders by a heartbeat polling thread.
 - Removal of stream-based updates: Initially, we implemented real-time streaming for inventory updates but later switched to periodic polling to simplify client handling during leader changes.
 - Configurable setup: All server configurations (hostnames, ports, database locations) are centralized in config.json to simplify deployment and testing.
+- Addition of load balancer: we originally had the client have access to all shard/inventory replica locations, but we changed it so that instead of the client being aware of shards & server implementation, it just connected to the load balancers.
+This allowed us to remove any shard/separation of data logic from the client file.

 ## Notable Bugs Encountered and Solutions